renancerqueira/desafio-entrevista-nodejs/parking-service/README.md

 ## Dependencies

-After clone, configure your local database connection in the file `./src/database/database.providers.ts`.
+After clone, configure your local database connection in the file `.env`.

 ## Installation